 There are pros and cons associated with each type of number outlined above.
 To help you choose what's right for you, we've outlined some recommendations for each number type.

 If you're just starting out and would like to test to see if SMS is a channel you would like to invest in, we recommend starting with the free long number provided.
 This allows you to explore starting an SMS program with a very low financial commitment.
 Do not delete the free number provide; all additional long numbers will cost $1/month.
-If you only use this type of number, then for every 200 profiles who opt into SMS marketing from your business, we suggest adding a long number.
+If you only use this type of number, have one long number per every 200 profiles who opt into SMS marketing from your business.
+If you have more than 200 SMS subscriber for a single long number, you may experience deliverability issues.

 Another benefit of a long number is that you can start sending immediately — no need to fill out an application and wait weeks to be approved.
 Note that carriers will sometimes filter SMS messages from long numbers.
 If you experience this issue, check out Improving SMS Deliverability when Using Long Numbers.